The Autism Toolbox: Behaviours - Understanding and Managing Them

 The Puzzle Centre run an ‘Understanding Behaviour’ course for parents and professionals on managing behaviours.
 These courses run at least once per year and in some cases can be offered to schools and settings.
 For more information email firstname.lastname@example.org or visit www.puzzlecentre.org.uk

 The National Autistic Society has put together an article covering challenging behaviours some autistic people can display.
 The article also has general ideas on strategies to try, and information on getting support.

 Pathological Demand Avoidance or PDA is a behaviour profile that is sometimes seen in people on the autism spectrum.
 PDA is not recognised universally as a behaviour profile and is thought to be relatively uncommon.
 Despite this, there is still plenty of information available.
 Demand avoidance behaviour is said to stem from an anxiety-based need to be in control.
 Those with PDA can often be resistant to everyday activities, or usual things that are expected of someone.

 Where can I find out more about PDA?

 Below are two useful websites to find out more about Pathological Demand Avoidance (PDA).

 There are seven "Pupil Referral Units" or "PRU" in Buckinghamshire.
-These are establishment maintained by a local authority (Buckinghamshire County Council) which is specifically organised to provide education for children who are excluded, sick, or otherwise unable to attend a mainstream or special maintained school.
+These are establishment maintained by a local authority (Buckinghamshire Council) which is specifically organised to provide education for children who are excluded, sick, or otherwise unable to attend a mainstream or special maintained school.

 Related Educational Support